kiwix/kiwix-js-pwa/AppPackages/README.md

 a ZIM file to use with the app (see below).

 ## Windows 10 Tablet / PC
+If the package is signed (recent ones are) you can simply download the .appxbundle under AppPackages/KiwixWebApp_0.x.x.x_[AnyCPU]_Test/ and launch it.
+You may be prompted to allow sideloading (Settings / Update and security / For developers).
+If this procedure fails, the package may not be correctly signed.
+In this case, follow the more complex procedure below.

-You must first put your PC in Developer mode: Settings / Update and security / For developers.
+To install unsigned packages, you must first put your PC in Developer mode: Settings / Update and security / For developers.
 It is not enough to select "Sideload", as these packages require "Developer mode".
 Your device may need to download a developer package, install it, and restart.

 Then, launch a PowerShell command window: press Windows key and type PowerShell, right-click and "Run as Administrator".